sebnozzi/miniscript.ts/ROADMAP.md

 Next steps:
-- Support for magic functions with self as first parameter
-- self-functions (functions with first parameter "self" which can be added to maps and work as methods).
-  => Can be only added when function references are supported
 - Support built-in methods for String / List / Map / Number ...
   These are not shown when inspecting values ... are probably "found" when normal index-lookup fail.
 They can also be overridden for Maps.